 This way, you avoid consuming potential allergens and supplements which don’t indicate a safe dosage.
 It’s easier for supplements to contain discreet toxins because they are not as heavily regulated as prescription medication.

 Medical professionals can suggest purchasing from brands with good reputations and continually test all their products through third-party labs.

-Final Words: What Is The Best Natural Stimulant For ADHD?
+Conclusion: What Is The Best Stimulant For ADHD?

 Fortunately, many nootropic supplements are safe for daily use if you request advice from a doctor or wellness professionals first.
 Generally, nootropics tend to be a safer alternative to many medications, so they can be the best option to start with.
 At least with supplements, you can try multiple nootropics and incorporate them in a trial-and-error way.
 You can then find the one that is suitable for your symptoms.